bartak-v/gja/README.md

 - You can test `GET`, `POST`, `PUT`, `DELETE`  `HTTP` requests on the Servlet.
 - By calling `PUT` manually you restart the game.
 By calling `DELETE` you delete the Cookies and Restart the Game (deletes your username, high score etc.) - this will be only available through `cURL` and/or `Postman` as they have different sessions than your browser.
 - This example, showing basic capabilities of Servlets is also a deterrent example of why it is better to use something like `JSP` for `HTML` rendering.
-- Compiled `.war` is added to the root of the projects for easy deployment.

 - `Javadoc` documentation has been generated and put into `doc/`.

 ##### Multi-File Upload Servlet (/servlet_upload_example/)